-No new impacts that were not discussed in previous environmental documents will occur due to the adoption of the revisions to the existing rules because the control techniques will not change; only the limits will change.
+No new impacts that were not discussed in previous environmental documents will occur due to the adoption of this control measure.

 5.8 R-SC-5 (Revised Rule 351) Surface Coating of Wood Products

 The Air Pollution Control District Rule 351 (Surface Coating of Wood Products) is a prohibitory rule which in general, reduces emissions of reactive organic gases (ROG) from coatings applied to wood products.
 The emission reduction methods specified for implementing the rule include the use of reformulated coatings, the use of add-on exhaust control equipment and transfer efficiency.
 Transfer efficiency refers to the application of coatings with properly operating equipment, using the methods listed in the Rule.
 These methods include electrostatic application, high-volume low-pressure (HVLP) spray guns, paint brush, hand roller, or any other method where the transfer efficiency of the equipment is at least 65% efficient.
 Reformulation, which is done by the paint manufacturer, involves changing the original coating to achieve emissions reduction limits specified in the Rule.